 One of the nicest features of 1Password is the Watchtower, which is available in the desktop apps.
 It will help you ensure that your passwords are secure.
 To see it, log in to 1Password.com, select a vault, then select Watchtower in the menu on the left side of the window.
 1Password generates a Watchtower report, which will look something like this:

 Once you are done with all the preliminaries, you are ready to see 1Password in action.
 Whenever you visit a web page that 1Password has data for, it will display the 1Password icon in any of the data fields it “knows.”
-Click on the icon to fill all the relevant fields.
+Click on the icon to fill in all the relevant fields.

 Now that we’ve touched on 1Password’s core features, let’s talk about some of the additional features you might find interesting or even important.